 - Strengthen legal defenses

-- Improve insurance underwriting outcomes
+- Improve insurance outcomes

 - Support contractual risk allocation strategies